South Auckland school's safety measures as gang tensions between Killer Beez and Tribesmen rise

-A South Auckland school has notified parents of increased security measures following fears of rising tensions between the Killer Beez mob and the Tribesmen gang.
+A South Auckland school has warned parents of increased security measures following fears of rising tensions between the Killer Beez mob and the Tribesmen gang.

 The letter by Te Kura Kaupapa Maori o Otara was issued after Killer Beez president Josh Masters was shot at a Harley Davidson store in Auckland last Friday.